zukunft/zukunft.com/docs/code_functions_all.md

         \-- system_form - an editable text field of an edit / add form that also sends the unchanged db value as the
     \-- form_description
         \-- system_form - @param db_object|type_object $dbo
+    \-- form_field_code_id
+        \-- system_form - edit field for the code id that links a database row to program code, e.g. of a source;
     \-- form_field_plural
         \-- system_form - @param db_object $dbo the object
     \-- form_field_reverse